When Does Uncertainty Matter?: Understanding the Impact of Predictive Uncertainty in ML Assisted Decision Making: Results

-\textbf{The type of uncertainty affects how closely participants' final estimates match model predictions.
-Furthermore, showing no uncertainty results in user estimates that are farthest from model predictions. } The type of uncertainty had a marginally significant effect on how closely the people's second estimate agreed with the machine's prediction ($F(4, 90) = 2.23436$, $p = 0.0715$).
-It can be seen from Figure~\ref{fig: uncertainty bar} that the condition where \participants were shown a normal distribution with low variance moved people closest to the model's prediction, however even in cases like the normal distribution with high variance where the model is clearly uncertain, or the bimodal distribution where there is very little probability mass on the model's prediction, people are still moving their second estimates at least as close to the model's prediction as when they are shown no uncertainty.
-We do not see statistically significant differences in the magnitude of the difference between the first and second estimate ($F(4, 90) = 1.6571$, $p = 0.1669$); However this could be tied to high variance in the original estimate before being shown the prediction, although these are also not statistically different ($F(4,90) = 1.2553$, $p = 0.2935$), suggesting that our randomization worked.
+\emph{We found that the type of uncertainty affected \participants' final disagreement with the model.
+Furthermore, showing no uncertainty resulted in final estimates that were farthest from model predictions. } The type of uncertainty had an effect on how closely participants' second estimate agreed with the machine's prediction (size of the final disagreement) (marginally significant: $F(4, 185) = 2.2149$, $p = 0.0690$).
+It can be seen from Figure~\ref{fig: uncertainty bar} that the condition where \participants were shown a normal distribution with low variance moved people closest to the model's prediction, however even in cases like the normal distribution with high variance where the model is clearly uncertain, or the bimodal distribution where there is very little probability mass on the model's prediction, people were still moving their second estimates closer to the model's prediction compared to when they were shown no uncertainty.
+More specifically, \participants shown uncertainty had an average final disagreement \$49 smaller than those not shown uncertainty (significant: $F(1, 188) = 8.3989$, $p = 0.0042$).

+We do not see statistically significant differences in the magnitude of the update ($F(4, 185) = 1.5239$, $p = 0.1969$).
+This could be tied to high variance in the original estimate before being shown the prediction, although these are also not significantly different ($F(4,185) = 1.2734$, $p = 0.2820$), suggesting that our randomization worked.